sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/index.md

 ##### Creating scheduled builds

 You can schedule builds with build schedules, which automatically create builds at the specified intervals.
+They are useful to create, for example, nightly builds.

 1. Go to `Pipeline Settings` in buildkite and then click `New Schedule`